 Benzoyl Peroxide is an ingredient that’s proven to have an antibacterial effect that specifically inhibits and destroys the acne-causing bacteria P. acnes that live deep in your pores and survive on your natural oil, dead skin cells, and skin tissue.

-It can be quite drying for the skin if not used properly and this is why many people experience side effects that include sensitive skin, burning sensation, redness, peeling, and inflammation.
+It can be quite drying for the skin if not used properly.
+This is why many people experience side effects that include sensitive skin, burning sensation, redness, peeling, and inflammation.

-However, there are many ways that you can go wrong about using benzoyl peroxide but if used properly, it can successfully heal your acne without having any adverse effects on the skin.
+However, there are many ways that you can go wrong with using benzoyl peroxide.
+Still, if used properly, it can successfully heal your acne without having any adverse effects on the skin.

-Retin-A is one of the most popular prescribed medication used to treat acne.
+Retin-A is one of the most popular prescribed medications used to treat acne.
 Its generic name is tretinoin and it falls under a class of medications called retinoids.

 Retinoids are derived from vitamin A and they work to make skin cells grow and function more effectively.